AdobeDocs/campaign-web.en/help/v8/email/delivery-template.md

 For an accelerated and improved design process, you can create standalone delivery templates to easily reuse custom content across your campaigns.
 This functionality enables you to standardize the creative look and feel, in order to be quicker in executing and launching campaigns.

+Say goodbye to the tedious task of starting from scratch every time, and hello to template management on web UI.
+With our built-in feature, you can effortlessly create and save your existing campaigns for future use.
+This streamlined process will save you time and increase efficiency, giving you more freedom to focus on creating and executing winning campaigns.

 A template can include:

 * Typologies